lucas-albers-lz4/irr/docs/CHART-TESTING-TARGETS.md

 # Helm Chart Testing Targets

-This document outlines the Helm charts we'll use for systematic testing of the helm-image-override tool.
+This document outlines the Helm charts we'll use for systematic testing of the irr (Image Relocation and Rewrite) tool.
 Charts are organized by category and complexity.

 ## Initial Testing Set (Top 10 Priority)